Recursive Entropic Variational Inference for Nonlinear State-Space Models: Entropic Proximal Bayesian Smoothing

 \subsection{Damped Reverse-Markov Posterior}

-Next, we assume a reverse-Markov decomposition of $q(x_{0:\T})$ as described in Assumption~\ref{asm:reverse-markov}.
-This decomposition, in contrast to the forward-Markov assumption, leads to a \emph{forward-backward} recursive algorithm.
+Next, we restrict the admissible posterior family in~\eqref{eq:smoothing-proximal} to the reverse-Markov decomposition stated in Assumption~\ref{asm:reverse-markov}.
+Under this factorization, the approximate joint smoothing posterior is parameterized by a terminal marginal density $\lh{q}_{\T}(x_{\T})$ and a sequence of reverse conditionals $\lhk{q}{k}(x_{k-1} \given x_{k})$.
+The proximal update can therefore be decomposed into local tilted updates for the terminal marginal and for each reverse conditional.
+These local updates are coupled through potential functions that accumulate information from the initial condition and past measurements.
+The resulting scheme first computes these potentials by a forward recursion and then propagates the updated posterior marginals backward in time.
+This yields a generic \emph{forward-backward} recursive algorithm for approximate Bayesian smoothing.

-\begin{proposition}[Optimal reverse-Markov posterior] For state-space models of the form \eqref{eq:state-space-model}, and under Assumption~\ref{asm:reverse-markov}, the approximate reverse-Markov smoothing posterior that solves problem \eqref{eq:smoothing-proximal} is characterized by the following set of tilted (conditional) distributions:
+\begin{proposition}[Optimal reverse-Markov posterior] For state-space models of the form~\eqref{eq:state-space-model}, and under Assumption~\ref{asm:reverse-markov}, the approximate reverse-Markov smoothing posterior that solves problem~\eqref{eq:smoothing-proximal} within the reverse-Markov variational family is characterized by the following tilted conditional and marginal distributions: